 City Parks and Open Spaces:

-- Fishing: Shoreline fishing is is permitted.
+- Fishing: Shoreline fishing is permitted.
 Facial coverings are required when purchasing a fishing permit and social distancing will be enforced.

 - Full day boat rentals: hourly rentals will not be available for the time being.
-Camping is still closed at this time.

 - The climbing area at Eagle Peak is now open to registered climbers by permit only.
 You can find the permit here.